prrvchr/SQLiteOOo/README.md

 ## Requirement:

+Due to [issue #156471][14] and following [PR#154989][15], the SQLiteOOo extension requires **LibreOffice version 24.2.x** minimum to work.

 The SQLiteOOo extension uses the jdbcDriverOOo extension to work.
-It must therefore meet the [requirement of the jdbcDriverOOo extension][14].
+It must therefore meet the [requirement of the jdbcDriverOOo extension][16].

-**Since version 1.2.0, only LibreOffice 24.2.x or higher is supported.**
-If it is not possible for you to use such a version, use the previous version of SQLiteOOo.
-But in this case, this extension cannot be installed with the [HyperSQLOOo][15] extension, see [bug #156471][16].
-In addition, it will be difficult for you to migrate odb files created under lower versions of SQLiteOOo.
-I recommend using LibreOffice 24.2.x minimum with SQLiteOOo 1.2.0 or higher.

-**On Linux and macOS the Python packages** used by the extension, if already installed, may come from the system and therefore **may not be up to date**.
-To ensure that your Python packages are up to date it is recommended to use the **System Info** option in the extension Options accessible by:
-**Tools -> Options -> Base drivers -> Embedded SQLite Driver -> View log -> System Info**
+If you are using **LibreOffice on Linux** and **LibreOffice was installed with the package manager**, Your Python packages may be system-provided and outdated.
+The extension's logging will allow you to check if this is the case.
+It is accessible via the menu: **Tools -> Options -> LibreOffice Base -> Embedded SQLite driver -> View log -> System Info** and requires restarting LibreOffice after activation.
 If outdated packages appear, you can update them with the command:
 `pip install --upgrade <package-name>`